-ALBUQUERQUE – Ericka Chavez, 22, of Albuquerque, N.M., pled guilty today in federal court to bank fraud, identify theft and theft of mail charges.
+ALBUQUERQUE – Katie Carrillo, 26, of Albuquerque, N.M., pled guilty today in federal court to conspiracy, fraud, identify theft and theft of mail charges.

-Chavez was subsequently charged in a 19-count indictment on April 10, 2018, with three counts of theft of mail, eight counts of bank fraud and eight counts of aggravated identity theft.
-According to the indictment, Chavez committed the offenses from Oct.
-2017 through March 2018, in Bernalillo County, N.M., by stealing mail from cluster mailboxes located in apartment complexes.
-The mail stolen included checkbooks, checks, and personal identifiers of victims, which Chavez used to commit further crimes.
+Carrillo and co-defendant, Ralph Eastman, 48, also of Albuquerque, were charged in a 16-count indictment on Aug.
+23, 2016, with conspiracy, ten counts of bank fraud, three counts of aggravated identity theft, and two counts of theft of mail.
+According to the indictment, the defendants committed the offenses from Dec.
+2015 through April 2016, in Bernalillo County, N.M., by stealing mail and packages from cluster mailboxes located in apartment complexes.
+The mail stolen included checkbooks, checks, ATM cards, PIN numbers and personal identifiers of victims, which the defendants allegedly used to commit further crimes.

 During today’s proceedings, Carrillo pled guilty to conspiracy, two counts of bank fraud, two counts of aggravated identity theft and two counts of theft or receipt of stolen mail.
 Carrillo entered the guilty plea without the benefit of a plea agreement.
 At sentencing, Carrillo faces a maximum penalty of five years of imprisonment on the conspiracy and theft of mail charges, and a maximum penalty of 30 years on the bank fraud charges.
 She also faces a mandatory term of two years of imprisonment on the aggravated identity theft charge, which must be served consecutive to any other sentence imposed.